19hours/sg-statutes/Acts/Securities and Futures Act.md

 (b) any person acting on behalf of the holder of a capital markets services licence,

-in respect of anything done or omitted to be done with reasonable care and in good faith in the discharge or purported discharge of its obligations under this section.
+in respect of anything done (including any statement made) or omitted to be done with reasonable care and in good faith in the discharge or purported discharge of its obligations under this section.

+[Act 10 of 2013 wef 18/04/2013]

+(7) In this section, unless the context otherwise requires —

+“regulated financial institution” means a person who carries on a business, the conduct of which is regulated or authorised by the Authority or, if it is carried on in Singapore, would be regulated or authorised by the Authority;

+“regulatory authority”, in relation to a foreign country or territory, means an authority of the foreign country or territory exercising any function that corresponds to a regulatory function of the Authority under this Act, the Monetary Authority of Singapore Act or any of the written laws set out in the Schedule to that Act.

+[Act 10 of 2013 wef 18/04/2013]

 ### Control of take-over of holder of capital markets services licence